nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/COMPONENT_STATE_PROPS.md

 1. Create a join table and assign each animal to an owner.

-Your task is to update the **`<AnimalList />`** component to also display the name of the animal's owner(s).
+Your task is to update the **`<AnimalCard />`** component to also display the name of the animal's owner(s).
 Keep in mind that the animal may have more than one owner.

 You will need to load the owner's data within the **`<AnimalList />`** and then pass the owner's details to the **`<AnimalCard />`** component.